BelongingFaces of IDD in our community

 Partner with us to bring this to life.

-To discuss sponsorship, reach Nina Pomeroy directly at ninapomeroy.com.
+To discuss a position, reach Nina Pomeroy at ninapomeroy.com.

 A clear path to November 2027.